-Burning loin pain and feeling like one needs rescue from a deep pit; these are and will always be the paradoxical experiences of those who follow Christ through suffering.
+Burning loin pain and feeling like one needs rescue from a deep pit are and always will be the paradoxical experiences of those who follow Christ through suffering.
 Loss, then gain, lostness, then rescue.
-Where the difficulty usually comes in for the majority of us is the time in between the two.
+Where the difficulty usually comes in for the majority of us is the time in between the two states.
 It is the time of “patient waiting” that often overwhelms us.
 It is the “how long, oh Lord” that crushes us.

-However, while the world sees such prayers as a sort of last resort, a desperate act one generates when all natural means are exhausted and human hope lost, for the Christ-sufferer prayer is not that– not that at all.
+However, while the world often sees such prayers as desperate last resort, an act one generates when all natural means are exhausted and human hope lost, for the Christ-sufferer prayer is not that at all.
 Fervent prayer is not a last-ditch attempt to get some new deal from God.
-It is quite different than that, even if we naturally pray as such, i.e. it is natural to pray that our circumstances would change for the better.
-Christ prays the same in the Garden of Gesthemane.
+It is quite different than that, even if we naturally pray as such, i.e. it is natural to pray that our circumstances would change for the better, after all Christ prays the same way in Gesthemane.

-Instead, for us, fervent prayer in the midst of great loss, especially persistent fervent prayer over a long, sustained period of loss, just is the ultimate, concrete expression of authentic Christian faith.
+However, fervent prayer for the Christ follower in the midst of great loss, especially persistent fervent prayer over a long, sustained period of loss, just is the concrete expression of authentic Christian faith.
 It is where Christ-likeness takes shape.
-It is where the character of Christ is placed upon the co-sufferer.
-It is the primary locale, the physical and psychical location, where the very structure of the soul, its ontology, is transformed into something that will be glorious when revealed in all its fullness.
+It is where the character of Christ is placed upon the co-sufferer, as we are united in our experience of suffering for the Good, for the True, and for the Beautiful.
+Prayer is the primary locale, the physical and psychical location, where the structure of our soul, our soul’s very ontology, is transformed into something that will be glorious when revealed in all its fullness.
 It is here, in painful and honest prayer that your soul becomes something other than what it once was.
-Here is the chance at a more authentic sainthood, here the opportunity for a holiness not of this world.
+Here is the chance at a more authentic sainthood, here the opportunity for a holiness not of this world, here, in prayer, the moment of transformation.
 Suffer in this place, and you will know Him.
 Run, and you will miss Him.

 Charity and Suffering

-Tragically, those who have suffered, but who have failed to become healers through accepting their suffering, are often the most pitiable of all, since their pain not only remains with them alone, but is left untransformed.
-Pain not transformed through the acceptance of God’s will and the co-suffering with His Son is often expressed in ways that simply propagate more pain into the world, not less.
-Untransformed pain generates more hurt.
-It is an embittered pain that seeps out in unsavory ways, rather than exploding in acts of charity, and joy.
+Tragically, those who have suffered, but who have failed to become healers through the acceptance of their suffering, are often the most pitiable of all, since their pain not only remains with them alone, but is left untransformed.
+Pain not transformed through the acceptance of God’s will and the co-suffering with His Son is often expressed in ways that cause more pain into the world, not less.
+Untransformed pain generates more hurt, it doesn’t mitigate the hurt already there.
+Untransformed pain is an embittered pain that seeps out in unsavory ways, rather than exploding in acts of charity, and joy.

 Untransformed pain is ugly.
 Transformed pain, glorious.